ec251035/ReadmeGroupAD/README.md

 # GroupAD README
 This project implements and evaluates a modified version of the Basic Monte Carlo Tree Search (BasicMCTS) agent within the Tabletop Games Framework, using the Sushi Go environment as a test case.
 The purpose of this project is to explore how heuristic-guided rollouts can improve decision quality and consistency in a standard MCTS implementation without using advanced extensions.
+Link to Git

 ## Description
 This project contains the implementation of GroupAD’s BasicMCTSPlayerv4, an advanced Monte Carlo Tree Search agent developed for the Sushi Go! framework.